Small Living Room Design Ideas.

 Go for stripes

-Using stripes on your walls can make a room feel much large than it is.
-Horizontal stripes can elongate a narrow room making it appear wider; while vertical stripes create the illusion of height making the walls seem taller than they actually are.
-Striped wallpaper comes in a variety of widths and colours so you can really play with designs within your room.
+Using stripes on your carpets can make a room feel much large than it is.
+Horizontal stripes can elongate a narrow room making it appear wider; while vertical stripes create the illusion of length making floors seem longer than they actually are.
+We have a wide range of striped carpets available here.

 Choose a snuggler